menandmice/micetro_docs/guides/implementation/install_controllers.rst

   agent_free_dns-dhcp

 .. note::
-  Servers in Active Directory environments can be connected without using a controller.
+  Servers in Active Directory environments can be connected without using an agent.
 See :ref:`ms-agent-free`.